wpquads/quick-adsense-reloaded/readme.txt

 == Screenshots ==

+1. The Quick AdSense Settings page
+2. Import / Export tab: Import your Quick AdSense settings to Quick AdSense reloaded
+3. The Quick AdSense Reloaded help tab
+4. Create Quick AdSense Widgets
+5. AdSense widgets available from the widgets admin page
+6. Copy and paste the AdSense code
-1. Quicktag Buttons added to the post editor.
+7. Quicktag Buttons added to the post editor.
-2. The Settings page

 == Changelog ==

+= 0.9.2 =
+* Fix: Widgets shown even admin setting "Hide Ads when user is logged in" is marked
+* Fix: Empty quads.min.js loaded on frontend

-= 0.9.0 =
+= 0.9.1 =
 * Hooray!
 Quick Adsense Reloaded is alive

 == Upgrade Notice ==

+= 0.9.1 =
+* New: Tested up to WP 4.4

-= 0.9 =
+= 0.9.2 =
-0.9.0  <a href="https://wordpress.org/plugins/quick-adsense-reloaded/changelog/" style="color:white;text-decoration: underline;">Complete changelog!</a> It's recommended to test all plugin updates on a staging website first before installing them on a live site.
+0.9.2  <a href="https://wordpress.org/plugins/quick-adsense-reloaded/changelog/" style="color:white;text-decoration: underline;">Complete changelog! </a> It's recommended to test all plugin updates on a staging website first before installing them on a live site.
 (Use <a href="https://wordpress.org/plugins/wp-staging/" target="_blank" style="color:white;text-decoration: underline;">WP Staging</a> for creating a test site or some other prefered staging tool)